-- Assist the proctor in collecting testing materials when all testing and administrative activities are complete. - Students may need to complete the questionnaire and score sends portion of their answer sheet.
+- Assist the proctor in collecting testing materials when all testing and administrative activities are complete. - Students may need to complete the questionnaire and score sends portion (SAT School Day only) of their answer sheet.
 The proctor has instructions in the manual regarding how to assist these students. - Do not allow students to pass testing materials down the rows.
-Pick materials up from students individually. - All materials must be accounted for before dismissing students. - If an irregularity occurred in a classroom, provide any information that the proctor needs to fill out an Irregularity Report (IR). - Assist the proctor or test coordinator in any other tasks, as assigned.
+Pick up materials from students individually. - All materials must be accounted for before dismissing students. - If an irregularity occurred in a classroom, provide any information that the proctor needs to fill out an Irregularity Report (IR). - Assist the proctor or test coordinator in any other tasks, as assigned.